ronkeizer/vpc/README.md

                    ylab = "Concentration",
                    xlab = "Time (hrs)",
                    title="VPC Theophylline model")

+__Note: If you imported the data from NONMEM, the VPC function will automatically detect column names from NONMEM, such as ID, TIME, DV.
+If not, you might have to change the variable names for the dependent and independent variable, as well as the individual.__

 The example below artificially induces an LLOQ of 5 for the above model / dataset, and generates a VPC for the probability of censoring.